LucKy-4U/Firefox-Chrome-Folder/README.md

     max-height: 900px !important;
 } /*you can check the height of your display size and change the pixel number accordingly. :)*/

-but this gave me one more issue: Firefox going outside the visible screen. :(( CustomizationView_WithoutButtonsAtTheBottom.jpg: This screenshot shows the customization view of firefox.
+but this gave me one more issue: At certain places, Firefox going outside the visible screen. :(( CustomizationView_WithoutButtonsAtTheBottom.jpg: This screenshot shows the customization view of firefox.
 Notice how the buttons at the bottom are only half visible?
 CustomizationView_WithButtonsAtTheBottom.jpg is a screenshot of how it is supposed to look like. :((